 Malicious actors know executives and high-level employees, such as public spokespersons, are familiar with common spam tactics.
 Due to their public profiles, they may have undergone extensive security awareness training, and the security team may have implemented stricter policies and more advanced tools to safeguard them.
 As a result, attackers targeting these individuals are forced to move beyond conventional phishing tactics such as Whaling Phishing and employ more sophisticated and targeted methods.

-Whaling Phishing
+What is Whaling Phishing

 Phishing is a malicious practice where attackers trick individuals into revealing sensitive information through fake emails that look legitimate.
-The victim willingly provides their credentials, which cannot be considered extortion or malware .
+The victim willingly provides their credentials, which cannot be considered extortion or malware.

 Phishing attacks, accounting for 39.6%, are the most common type of cyber attack and are frequently combined with other forms of malware such as HTML, URL, PDF, and executables.